Medically Reviewed By

-Thoracentesis is used for both mesothelioma and asbestosis patients.
-This is a minimally invasive procedure used to drain fluid from the lungs to increase the patient’s ability to breathe more comfortably.
-In very severe cases, however, asbestosis patients may be candidates for a lung transplant.
+Thoracentesis is used for both asbestosis and mesothelioma patients.
+This minimally invasive procedure is used to drain fluid from the pleura (where mesothelioma often forms) or lungs to increase the patient’s ability to breathe more comfortably.
+In very severe cases, asbestosis patients may be candidates for a lung transplant.

-Resources for Asbestosis
+Legal Resources for Asbestosis

 Similar to mesothelioma, asbestosis patients are entitled to compensation for their disease.
 Their exposure to asbestos was not their fault or their doing.
 Most people were unaware at the time that asbestos was dangerous — or even present in their workplace, home or other setting.